geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 activate
 --------

-.. option:: true

-   Activates the Planeflight diagnostic output in GEOS-Chem Classic.

-.. option:: false
+.. describe:: false

    Deactivates (:literal:`false`) the Planeflight diagnostic output in GEOS-Chem Classic.
 This is the default setting.

+.. describe:: true

+   Activates the Planeflight diagnostic output in GEOS-Chem Classic.

 .. _gc-yml-xdiag-plane-flight-track-file: